pdaoust/type-wrangler/README.md

-# is-helpers
+# Wrangler
-`is-helpers` is a very small CommonJS module that smoothes over some of the gotchas in JavaScript type checking.
-It behaves the way you (or rather, I) would expect type checking to work -- e.g., `is.object()` only works on objects that are neither arrays nor regular expressions.
+`Wrangler` is a very small CommonJS module that smoothes over some of the gotchas in JavaScript type checking and casting.
+It behaves the way you (or rather, I) would expect type checking and casting to work -- e.g., `is.object()` only works on objects that are neither arrays nor regular expressions.
 It also makes `indexOf()` easier to use, and provides search functions.
-Works in Node; should work in browser as well, exporting a variable `is` into the global namespace.
+Works in Node; should work in browser as well, exporting the objects `is` and `to` into the global namespace.

 None of these techniques are earth-shattering; most people will use these in their daily work.
-I just didn't want to have to remember all of these tricks.
+I just didn't want to have to remember all of them while I was banging out code.

 Test coverage is as thorough as my imagination allows.
 I used Jasmine for unit testing.